 William Egan is a partner with the firm, and he has over twenty-five years of commercial litigation and business law experience.
 He handles trials at the state and federal level, along with arbitrations and mediations, involving both domestic and international matters.

-In addition to his litigation practice, Mr. Egan counsels businesses and individuals on the negotiation and drafting of contracts and business agreements.
+In addition to his litigation practice, Mr. Egan counsels businesses on the negotiation and drafting of contracts and business agreements.

-Mr. Egan also counsels clients on a wide range of issues related to franchises and distributorships, technology, and commercial business matters, as well as real estate and leasing-related matters.
+Mr. Egan also counsels clients on issues related to franchises and distributorships, technology, and commercial business matters, as well as real estate and leasing-related matters.
 Mr. Egan is a lecturer on the topics of commercial litigation, commercial lease law, and commercial contract law.

 Mr. Egan focuses on three main areas of client representation: Franchise and Distributorship advice and litigation; Commercial, Business and Technology advice and litigation; as well as Real Estate and Leasing litigation.
 For all three areas, his work also includes arbitrations, mediations and business advice to minimize litigation exposure.

 Franchise and Distributorship Litigation

 Mr. Egan has represented companies in franchise and distributorship disputes, including lawsuits, contract negotiations and dispute resolutions.
 The United States District Court of Massachusetts’ decision in C.N.
 Wood Company, Inc. v.
 Labrie Environmental Group, Case No. 1:12-cv-11778 (D. Mass.
 2013) is an example of a decisive ruling for our client.
 The ruling confirmed that as a manufacturer, our client was not liable to the plaintiff, who asserted claims under Massachusetts franchise law.